 At the highest level of a hotel’s financial performance is Gross Operating Profit (or GOP).
 Simply put, GOP is a KPI that measure a hotel’s profits after all operating expenses have been subtracted.

 GOP is great for getting a quick, birds eye view of a hotel’s financial performance.
-But when you want to understand why it might be fluctuating or what can be done to improve it, you have to a few layers deeper into more specific aspects of a hotel’s financial performance.
+However, when you want to understand why its performance might be fluctuating (or what can be done to improve it), hotel managers can go a few layers deeper into more specific aspects of a hotel’s financial performance.

-Similar to RevPAR, Net Revenue per Available Room (or NRevPAR) also monitors booking revenue, but it takes a bit more of a granular approach by factoring in the net revenues.
+Similar to RevPAR (see below), Net Revenue per Available Room (or NRevPAR) monitors booking revenue, but at a more granular level by factoring in the net revenues.
 In other words, it accounts for transaction fees, distribution costs, travel agency commissions, etc. To this effect, NRevPAR is somewhat of a more transparent KPI because it adjusts for the costs of incurring bookings.

 NRevPAR is an essential KPI for hotel owners and revenue managers, and affords them the insight they need to forecast and plan strategically.
 It can be challenging, however, to calculate all the different of commission paid to third parties, and transaction and distribution costs.

 Another variant of RevPAR is Revenue per Occupied Room (or RevPOR).
-This KPI differs from RevPAR, however, in that it only takes into consideration occupied room, and consequently provides a better understanding of how much profit a hotel make from guests who actually stay at the property.
+This KPI differs from RevPAR, however, in that it only takes into consideration occupied rooms, and consequently provides a better understanding of how much profit a hotel makes from the actual guests staying at a property.

 The formula for calculate RevPOR: Total Revenue* / Total Occupied Rooms